Syncplay/syncplay/README.md

 `Server password (optional)` - Password for server.
 Servers that are not password protected have a blank password.

 `Path to mpc-hc.exe [Windows only]` - Location of the MPC-HC executable (mpc-hc.exe or mpc-hc64.exe).
 If this is in a common location then it will be filled in by default.
-Users are adviced to check it though, if it's chosen their desired instalation.
+Users are adviced to check it though, if it's chosen their desired installation.

 Pressing "Save" will save the settings and continue Syncplay start-up.